Skip to content

 Returns:

-A dict with the action result (serializable to JSON)
+A dictionary to be used as the action result (serializable to JSON)

 """